RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: INTRODUCTION

 Lack of details in real-time reconstruction also adversely affects camera tracking in an online reconstruction system, which consequently decreases the overall reconstruction quality.
 Current methods mostly rely on optimizing a rendering loss in a frame-to-model approach for camera pose estimation~\cite{zhu2022nice,wang2023co}.
 In large-scale reconstructions, excessively flat optimization gradients lead to poor convergence.
 This issue is particularly prominent in multi-frame pose optimization based on bundle adjustment, causing severe optimization oscillations and failure to achieve the desired joint optimization effect, as we will show in the experiments (see Table~\ref{tab:ablation-ba} and Figure~\ref{fig:exp-pmvis}).

-Residual learning has been proven in various works~\cite{he2016deep,xiangli2022bungeenerf,kim2016multimodal} to improve the convergence of neural network training, enhance generality, and enable the network to encode rich details.
+Residual learning has been proven in various works~\cite{he2016deep,xiangli2022bungeenerf,kim2016multimodal,qin2022geometric} to improve the convergence of neural network training, enhance generality, and enable the network to encode rich details.
 These advantages are especially useful when learning implicit representations for large-scale scene reconstruction.
 Motivated by that, we propose RemixFusion, adopting the concept of residuals with a mixed representation of implicit and explicit, for both detail-rich mapping and accurate pose tracking in online dense reconstruction.
 To address the inefficiency of implicit representations in capturing high-frequency details in large scenes, we first combine explicit and implicit scene representations in a residual form.
 The base of our mixed representation is a coarse-grained explicit 3D grid volume that stores low-frequency scene structure.
-High-frequency geometry details are captured in the parameters of the neural module, coupling with the coarse-grained base as a residual.
+High-frequency geometry details, which serve as residuals, are captured in the parameters of the neural module and coupled with the coarse-grained base.
 This approach reduces memory overhead by lowering the resolution of the explicit representation while preserving scene details in a memory-efficient form through neural representation.
 Furthermore, the training complexity of the residual neural module is significantly reduced since it focuses on encoding only high-frequency features.
-As a result, this mixed representation not only preserves fine-grained details in a memory-efficient way but also greatly improves online learning efficiency.
+Thus, this mixed representation not only preserves fine-grained details in a memory-efficient way but also improves online learning efficiency.